 Hull appendages as niches

 Any hull appendages can be niche areas, even when painted with effective antifouling.
-You may need to include them in a maintenance and cleaning programme.
+You should include them in your maintenance and cleaning programme.
 Hull appendages include:

 - dry docking support strips